yzgysjr/try_jif/README.md

  The expected output should be

     ```
 	Running by TrustedThirdParty
+	Does ttp act for UserGroup?
+		true
 	Now creating a bunch of principals
 	Creating principal Alice, username = alice, password = junru
 		Does ttp act for Alice?
 		true
 	Creating principal Bob, username = bob, password = xinyun
 		Does ttp act for Bob?
 		true
 	Creating principal Chuck, username = chuck, password = chu
 		Does ttp act for Chuck?
 		true
 	Creating principal Dolores, username = dolores, password = jian
 		Does ttp act for Dolores?
 		true
 	Creating principal Ethel, username = ethel, password = zhihao
 		Does ttp act for Ethel?
 		true
 	Creating principal Root, username = bob, password = xinyun
 		Does ttp act for Root?
 		true
 	6 principals created, and the last one is root.

 	Alice tries to login, incorrect username or password.
 	Bob tries to login, success!
 	Chuck tries to login, incorrect username or password.
 	Dolores tries to login, incorrect username or password.
 	Ethel tries to login, incorrect username or password.
     ```
 ## References